mggg/mggg.github.io/_posts/2024-01-01-redistricting.md

 When they draw lines to benefit one group over another, we call this gerrymandering.
 <!--more-->

-Read more about:
-- The rules and constraints that govern redistricting
+Read more about the rules and constraints that govern redistricting, and what is gerrymandering, in [our book](/publications/political-geometry/00-Duchin.pdf) "Political Geometry."
-- What is gerrymandering